How to Finalize Your Financial Aid Before Starting College

 Once you receive your first tuition bill from your college, be sure to compare it with your financial award letter to learn how much you’ll still owe for your first term.
 If you are receiving financial aid like grants, scholarships, and loans, those will be credited to your student financial account.
 After your financial aid is disbursed, you will either have an amount that you still owe or you will have excess funds that will be disbursed to you by check or direct deposit.
 Students use these funds, typically known as “refunds,” to pay for rent, books, school supplies, and other school-related expenses.

-- If your family’s financial situation changed significantly since you initially completed your FAFSA, you may be eligible to receive additional aid by completing a change in circumstances form.
-This form serves as a formal request to your school’s financial aid office to take a closer look at your current financial situation and adjust your offer accordingly, potentially increasing the amount of aid you’ll receive for that school year.
+- When you first comleted the FAFSA, you reported your parents' tax and financial information from two years ago.
+If your family's financial situation has changed significantly since then, you can complete a change in change in circumstances form once you receive your financial aid award letter from your college.
+Completing this form allows you to request that your school’s financial aid office take a closer look at your current financial situation and adjust your offer accordingly, potentially increasing the amount of aid you’ll receive for that school year.

 - Apply for as many scholarships as you can.
-This form of aid is usually free, meaning you won’t have to pay it back.
-There are millions of dollars available to students in scholarships every year– don’t miss out on free money!
+Scholarship funds are typically free, meaning you won’t have to pay them back.
+There are millions of dollars available to students in scholarships every year– don’t miss out on free money for college!

 Familiarize yourself with the requirements to keep your financial aid